mongodb-labs/mongo-c-driver-async/docs/ref/bson/mut.rst

   :param pos: A position at which to perform the insertion.
 For version ``[[1]]``,
     the default position is :expr:`bson_end(*m)`, which will append the value to the end of the document.
   :param key: The new element key.
-Will be passed through `mlib_as_str_view`.
   :param value: A value to be inserted.
-Must be one of the supported value types.
   :return: Upon success, returns an iterator that refers to the inserted element.
     If there is an allocation failure, returns :expr:`bson_end(*m)`.